rKamindo/redis-server/README.md

 This is a high-performance in-memory data store like Redis, that is compatible with Redis's RESP protocol.
 I've created it as part of the [Coding Challenges](https://codingchallenges.fyi/challenges/challenge-redis) project.

-## What I'm currently working on
-- Replication

-## To Do
-- Active Expiration
-- Sorted Sets

 ## Latest benchmark results
 ![image](https://github.com/user-attachments/assets/fc269633-df65-4440-a3f3-7e1abd69aacb)
 ![image](https://github.com/user-attachments/assets/ca8177ca-0559-4318-8136-693a8af28ef9)

 ## Features
 - RESP (REdis Serialization Protocol) implementation